21, 23 Y 25 de septiembre de 2026 — Herramientas IA aplicadas al desarrollo (4ª edición) — Aridane Martín

 • custom agent name: If you have custom agents configured

 By default, the current agent is used.
-If tools are specified and the current agent is ask or edit, the default agent becomes agent.
+If tools are specified, the default agent becomes agent.

 model (optional)